TudoseVlad/stock_project_java/README.md

 Afterwards the data will be sent back to the user and also put into the OUTPUT_FILE mentioned in Common.Java.

-To use the predictor API use a GET on the **http://localhost:8080/predictor** address and will return a list composed of the **OUTPUT_FILE** and 3 new predictions based on the behaviour before
+To use the predictor API use a GET on the **http://localhost:8080/predictor** address and will return a list composed of the **OUTPUT_FILE** and 3 new predictions based on the behaviour before.